GioKvirika/MovieManagementApp/README.md

 4. Now you should be able to access the application at: localhost:3000, from your browser.

-NOTE: You need to have Mongo DB service running, and a database named "Movies" created.
+NOTE: You need to have Mongo DB service running.